 The best poems by Carol Ann Duffy selected by Dr Oliver Tearle

 Carol Ann Duffy (b.
-1955) is the current UK Poet Laureate, but she has been a major voice in contemporary British poetry for over thirty years, since her first collection, Standing Female Nude, was published in 1985.
+1955) was the UK Poet Laureate from 2009 until 2019, but she has been a major voice in contemporary British poetry for over thirty years, since her first collection, Standing Female Nude, was published in 1985.
 And, as seems to be the rule for Poets Laureate, her best work consists of her non-Laureate poems.
 Below we’ve selected ten of her finest poems, along with a little bit about each of them.
 Are these the greatest Carol Ann Duffy poems, or would you add any to this list?

 ‘Prayer’.
 One of Carol Ann Duffy’s most popular and frequently discussed poems, ‘Prayer’ is a Shakespearean sonnet about the various reminders of prayer – heard in the rhythm of a train, or the sound of piano scales, or the familiar routine of the radio shipping forecast – which we experience in our daily lives.
 The suggestion is that, although such moments fall short of actual religious experience (Latin is associated with Christianity thanks to the Latin mass, but the memory here is of learning the language, not necessarily in the context of Catholicism), they verge on the spiritual even though they are grounded in more secular and everyday routines and situations.